hurby24/simple-game/README.md

-# simple-game
+# basic-game
-this is a simple game made for fun
+this is a basic game made for fun